yungSoftware/roblox-2016-source-code/README.md

   - [ ] MacOS / Unix
   - [ ] Linux
   - These are not important and will not be in our priorities.

+## ⚠️ Current Issues

+- Undo and Redo does not respect proper Color3 values on instances and will instead snap to the nearest BrickColor value.

 ---